amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - extreme cases of communication based style may violate protection against regressions attribute by exercising little amounts of code
 - if no out of process dependencies is used by SUT, all styles score the same for fast feedback attribute
 #### Comparing The Styles Using The Metric Of Resistance To Refactoring
-- test cases of output based style are only coupled to SUT itself & its output, thus, scoring highest
+- test cases of output based style are only coupled to SUT itself & its output, scoring highest
 - state based test cases are more prone to false positives by also being coupled to state of SUT, covering larger API surface, scoring second best
 - communication based test cases score lowest by being coupled to internal communications of SUT
 #### Comparing The Styles Using The Metric Of Maintainability